shreks7/AndroidSqlite3Encrypted/README.md

 ****Native local shared libs for Sqlite3 with AES Encrpytion

 # Build
-To build use <ndk-build> in the jni folder
+To build use `<ndk-build>` to build .so files

+Note - This builds for all platforms (armeabi,armv7,armv8,x86,x86_64 etc), if you need only for a given platform modify Application.mk.